 Milo Yiannopoulos, for instance, is free to launch his tirades against Muslims, women, and African Americans—but he does not have an automatic right to be invited to continue those tirades at some of this country’s most well-respected institutions of learning.
 Certain speakers do not deserve the platform Harvard University offers, especially when their rhetoric runs antithetical to the values we should all hold dear.

 We also believe that students should have the ability to engage in dialogue with controversial speakers.
 When the Harvard Financial Analysts Club invited indicted pharmaceuticals businessman Martin Shkreli, we criticized them for failing to allow open discourse by limiting the kinds of questions that could be asked and attempting to bar the press.
 Students and speakers alike would gain from an opportunity to challenge the views of one another.
 Free speech is made better and richer by a lively exchange of ideas.
-In short, we are in support of free speech, but not free reign.
+In short, we are in support of free speech, but not free rein.

 For students and others who disagree—sometimes vehemently—with those invited, we encourage nonviolent, legal protest.
 Those who have time and again proven themselves to be peddlers of hate and cruelty should have to defend their views as the price of a Harvard lectern.
 Individuals and events that will challenge the beliefs of controversial speakers and students are central pillars to keeping both accountable.
 Without student activism, speakers could espouse hateful rhetoric that often contradicts the norms we share as a campus.
 It is paramount that controversial speakers—on both the left and the right—are met with contradictory student voices.